 In these meetings, Thiessen said 101 Mobility employees focus on opportunities for skills development and building self-identified strengths.

-“I like to close out those meetings by talking about the last 10 percent – the things that are difficult to discuss or topics an employee may be hesitant to discuss,” she added.
+“I like to close out those meetings by talking about the last 10% – the things that are difficult to discuss or topics an employee may be hesitant to discuss,” she added.
 “This needs to be done knowing their confidentiality will be respected.”

-Some employees learn best when they're in a more relaxed environment.
-Many businesses have adopted the concept of a "lunch and learn" session, in which a team member or third-party source gives a brief seminar-style presentation while refreshments are served.
+Some employees learn best in a more relaxed environment.
+Many businesses have adopted the concept of a lunch-and-learn session, in which a team member or someone from another company gives a brief seminar-style presentation while refreshments are served.
 It doesn’t even have to be a full lunch – Cohen said Metis Communications hosts optional, 45-minute Bagel or Beer ‘n’ Learns in the office and over video chat for its employees.

 “In these sessions, a senior team member usually creates a casual, interactive and engaging presentation about a topic she has personal experience with, and then opens it up at the end for further discussion,” she said.
 “Such sessions usually lead to brainstorming among the group, as well as comfortable, open communication between team members of all experience levels.”

-While live training sessions can certainly be engaging, you run the risk of the employee forgetting what they’ve learned after it's over.
-Recording these presentations and making them available to your team can serve as a great refresher, or as a convenient "makeup" for those who missed the meeting.
+Video training is increasingly popular among younger generations.
+The LinkedIn Learning Workplace Learning Report of 2021 found that Gen Z learners watched 50% more hours per learner of learning content in 2020 versus 2019.
+While live training sessions can certainly be engaging, you run the risk of the employee forgetting what they’ve learned after the session is over.
+Recording these presentations and offering other video training means these resources are available to your team when and where they need them.
+They can serve as a great refresher after the fact, or as a convenient catch-up for those who missed the meeting.

-“For basic training on technology tools and other standard PR and marketing practices, we provide links to video recordings and have the team make internal presentation recordings through join.me, so any team member can watch them at his or her own convenience," said Cohen.
+“For basic training on technology tools and other standard PR and marketing practices, we provide links to video recordings and have the team make internal presentation recordings through Join.me, so any team member can watch them at his or her own convenience,” Cohen said.

-Fred Mouawad, founder and CEO of Taskworld, said employee training shouldn’t be tackled with a one-size-fits-all approach.
+Fred Mouawad, founder and chairman of Taskworld, said employee training shouldn’t be approached with a one-size-fits-all mindset.
 Instead, training programs should be tailored to each employee based on their skills and profile, because the success of those programs hinges on employee motivation.
-Each employee learns differently, so discover whether they prefer visual, auditory or kinesthetic (learning by doing) methods of instruction, Mouawad said.
+Each employee learns differently, so find out whether they prefer visual, auditory or kinesthetic (learning by doing) methods of instruction, Mouawad said.

-“It’s important to convince employees about the effectiveness of training programs to boost their engagement," he added.
-"Remember that lecture in school when you just couldn’t focus on what was being said; when your mind was in a completely different place?
+“It’s important to convince employees about the effectiveness of training programs to boost their engagement,” Mouawad said.
+“Remember that lecture in school when you just couldn’t focus on what was being said, when your mind was in a completely different place?
 That’s exactly how employees feel when they are not interested in training programs.”

-"Make training an ongoing discussion with employees to ensure it's a useful tool, not a burden, for new hires and training leaders alike," Cohen added.
-"We’ve implemented a variety of in-depth training methods through the years, but not everyone engages in them effectively, and it would have been a disservice to keep a training approach around just because it seemed like a good idea on paper."
+“We’ve implemented a variety of in-depth training methods through the years, but not everyone engages in them effectively, and it would have been a disservice to keep a training approach around just because it seemed like a good idea on paper,” Cohen said.

-Some source interviews were conducted for a previous version of this story.
+Skye Schooley contributed to the writing and reporting in this article.
+Source interviews were conducted for a previous version of this article.